 How to Get the Most Out of This Card

 Besides using your card for all your supermarket and gas purchases, always pay your monthly bills on time and in full to establish the best habits right from the start.
 The 0% APR offer, despite its relatively short term, can still be worthwhile for any irregular purchases you may have planned, but only if you know you can pay off the entire balance before the promotion expires.

 As with any introductory offer, don’t let the short term “interest-free loan” tempt you into making purchases you can’t afford.
 And definitely don’t run a balance month-to-month or interest costs will quickly erase the benefit of any rewards.

-While Citibank does offer 24/7 customer service options, it got an “about average” rating in J.D.
-Power’s 2019 U.S. Credit Card Customer Satisfaction Study.
-The bank’s mobile app fared worse, scoring below average in a separate J.D.
-Power survey of card apps.
+Citibank offers 24/7 customer service options, but it scored below the industry average in J.D.
+Power’s 2020 U.S. Credit Card Customer Satisfaction Study, ranking number six out of 11 credit card issuers.
+The bank’s credit card mobile app fared even worse, ranking ninth out of 11 in a separate J.D.
+Power survey, while its online credit card experience ranked dead last.
 One plus?
 Citi provides free FICO scores, updated monthly, in the app and online.